demetres12/seip-lab/unittesting/README.md

 ### Step by Step

-1. First you will need to take a look at the main [README](https://github.com/demetres12/seip-lab/blob/development-2/README.md), in order to get familiar with Maven's lifecycles.
+1. Initially, it's recommended to take a look at the main [README](https://github.com/demetres12/seip-lab/blob/development-2/README.md), in order to get familiar with Maven's lifecycles.

-2. In case you need to run each and every test, execute the following command.
+2. In case you need to run all the tests, execute the following command.

 ```bash
 mvn test
 ```

-3. Otherwise, to run an individual test class, the command stated below is what you need.
+3. Otherwise, to run an individual test class, execute the command stated below.

 ```bash
  mvn -Dtest=MyMathTest test
 ```
-In our example, we run each and every test case / method in reference to the MyMathTest java class.
+- In our example, we run each and every test case / method in reference to the MyMathTest java class.

 4. Finally, if you need to run a single test case / method, specify that by the upcoming command.

 ```bash
  mvn -Dtest=MyMathTest#factorial test
 ```
-In our example, we run the `factorial` test case / method in reference to the MyMathTest java class.
+- In our example, we run the `factorial` test case / method in reference to the MyMathTest java class.

-- Note that only classes with a Test suffix located in the src/test will be executed and reported as Tests.
+- Note that only classes with a **Test suffix** located in the src/test will be executed and reported as Tests.

 ### Continuous Integration